 She always tries to pack herself into the nearest available backpack

 Bringing Our Kitten Home

 Before we brought our kitten home we made sure we set up a special space for her.
 We got a litter box, a scratching post, a comfy bed, a feeding station, and some toys.
 I was a little nervous.
 No, I lied, I was a lot nervous.
 She was just so tiny!
 I was afraid we’d step on her.
 Well, we didn’t but we sure were careful and very very gentle.
 We had to keep in mind that she was coming into a totally unfamiliar place so we made sure that the space we made up for her would help her get comfortable and feel secure and familiar.
 Phew, I was relieved when she got bigger.
 Like I said before she really was tiny.

 Haha, always likes to be in the middle of everything!

-Well, that was fun going down memory lane, and while by no means does this post cover everything about choosing a cat.
-I think I’ve been able to look at some of the things that stood out in my mind that were important when it came to finding the right cat to join our family. if you do a google search you’ll get an incredible amount of helpful information.
+Well, that was fun going down memory lane, and while by no means does this post cover everything about how to find the right cat.
+I think I’ve been able to look at some of the things that stood out in my mind that were important when it came to finding the right cat to join our family. if you do a Google search you’ll get an incredible amount of helpful information.
 Just remember that having a cat will bring unconditional love to your life, companionship, and fun!